Artificial Intelligence (Short Course)

 After successfully completing this short course, you will:

-2. Be able to explain and compare standard AI models for useful tasks.
+• Explain and compare standard AI models for defense-relevant tasks.

-4. Be able to identify key steps and pitfalls in implementing AI projects.
+• Recognize key steps and common pitfalls in implementing AI projects.